mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 queries, no connection to the master is made.
 If only write queries are made, only the master connection is used.

+## Server Ranks

+The general rule with server ranks is that primary servers will be used before secondary servers.
+Readwritesplit is an exception to this rule.
+The following rules govern how readwritesplit behaves with servers that have different ranks.

+* Sessions will use the current master server as long as possible.
+This means that sessions with a secondary master will not use the primary master as long as the secondary master is available.

+* All slave connections will use the same rank as the master connection.
+Any stale connections with a different rank than the master will be discarded.

+* If no master connection is available and `master_reconnection` is enabled, a connection to the best master is created.
+If the new master has a different priority than existing connections have, the connections with a different rank will be discarded.

+* If open connections exist, these will be used for routing.
+This means that if the master is lost but the session still has slave servers with the same rank, they will remain in use.

+* If no open connections exist, the servers with the best rank will used.

 ## Routing hints

 The readwritesplit router supports routing hints.
 For a detailed guide on hint